swiftlang/swift/docs/proposals/Constructors.rst

 constructors.
 However, for memory safety we do need to recognize when calling the superclass constructor or delegating to another constructor has replaced the object (which can happen in Objective-C code).
-This has several ramifications:

-* The original object needs to be properly destructed, even though its instance variables may not have been initialized yet.
-* The instance variables of the new object will already have been initialized, so our "initialization" of those variables is actually assignment.
+Aside from the need to destroy the original object, the instance variables of the new object will already have been initialized, so our "initialization" of those instance variables is actually assignment.
+The code generation for constructors will need to account for this.

 Alternatives
 ------------